Pele says protests and building delays threaten World Cup

 Hundreds of thousands of Brazilian protesters took to the streets during the Confederations Cup last year over the high cost of the sporting extravaganza, as well as against taxes, inflation, corruption and poor public services.

-"Yes, because I know that 25 percent of foreigners have already canceled their trip to the country," he said.
+"Yes, because I know that 25 percent of foreigners have already cancelled their trip to the country," he said.

 "That's one of the problems I pointed out six years ago.
 We knew that Brazil won the right to have the World Cup, and now one month before the Cup, stadiums there are not yet finished and have many problems, and that's a shame," Pele said.